-The Editorial Hub Ltd. was set up by Stephanie Sacharov and Naomi Conneely in early 2014 to offer peer review co-ordination and administration to publishers and societies of peer-reviewed journals and books.
+The Editorial Hub Ltd was set up by Naomi Conneely and Stephanie Sacharov in early 2014 to offer peer review co-ordination and administration to publishers, institutions and societies of peer-reviewed journals and books.

 Stephanie started freelancing for Oxford University Press (OUP) before being invited to work as part of their in-house journals team.
 She still has a close relationship with OUP and is often called upon to take on some of their more complicated journals.

 Stephanie’s previous experience in teaching and event organising ensures The Editorial Hub can offer excellent training and well-organised support, not only to their clients, but also to the team of freelancers.

 We are lucky to work with a fantastic team of dynamic freelancers who, between them, bring a wealth of invaluable experience.
 They each approach their editorial roles with enthusiasm and professionalism, and their range of expertise means we are always able to find the right Managing Editor for our journals and publications, as well as unparalleled, high quality support from our Editorial Assistants.

 If you are an experienced Managing Editor or have extensive experience in scholarly or academic publishing and would be interested in joining our team, please do get in touch.